The right pillow can improve your sleep

 Types of pillows

-Memory foam pillows are usually made of polyurethane-based memory foam or natural latex foam.
-Both materials will mold themselves to the shape of your head, constantly adjusting their shape as you move.
+Memory foam pillows are usually made of polyurethane-based memory foam, which molds to the shape of your head and constantly adjusts as you move.
 They provide a good balance of softness and support, and both experts and users say this type of pillow can help ease head and neck pain.
 Memory foam also won't shift or clump like down or synthetic fibers can.
 In addition to traditional bed pillows, the most popular wedge pillows and travel pillows are made from memory foam as well.

 Down and feather pillows are made from the soft, fine feathers found on a baby bird or beneath the outer feathers of an adult bird.
 Pillows may be stuffed with just down, all regular feathers, or a combination of the two.
 Down and feather pillows are soft, cuddly and easy to mold to a desired shape.
 However, they compress easily and need to be regularly fluffed or shaken to restore their loft.
 These pillows are generally durable, and some are machine washable; others must be dry-cleaned.
 Down pillows tend to be the priciest, although the price range can vary widely.